warp-ds/drive/README.md

 ## plugin API

-### skipPreflight
+### development

 - `boolean`
-- Internal use only, omits preflights from the build
+- Internal use only - force preflights to be excluded and no externalized classes will be processed

 ### usePixels